ka8725/ka8725.github.com/_posts/2014-01-30-change-data-in-migrations-like-a-boss.md

 end
 {% endhighlight %}

-The code will work without exception but actually it doesn't set correct association because the defined class are under namespace `AddStatusToUser`.
+The code will work without exception but it doesn't set correct association, because the defined classes are under namespace `AddStatusToUser`.
 This is what happens in reality:

 {% highlight ruby %}
 role = AddStatusToUser::Role.create!(name: 'admin')